Oklahoma Therapy for Unwarranted Shame & Low-Esteem

 Therapy in Oklahoma helping clients overcome self-doubt, guilt, and low confidence

-Safe online therapy across Oklahoma for healing toxic shame and rebuilding self-worth
+Safe online therapy across Oklahoma for healing toxic shame and rebuilding self-worth and overcoming depression.

 • You may be used to being the helper, so receiving help may feel new.